Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/activeContext.md

 ## Active Decisions and Considerations

 1. **LLM Integration Strategy**:
-   - Implemented a client-side BYOK (Bring Your Own Key) strategy for LLM integration
+   - Implemented a client-side approach where API keys are passed directly to service methods
-   - Users will provide their own API keys for LLM providers
+   - API keys are not stored in local storage, improving security
-   - Currently supporting Anthropic as the primary provider, with placeholders for OpenAI, Google, and Mistral
+   - Currently supporting Anthropic Claude as the LLM provider

 2. **UI Design**:
    - Need to design the user interface for the domain modeling process